varunvnaik123/BitAlyze/README.md

 ---

 🛠 Maintained by **Varun Naik**
-📌 *COGS 108 - Data Science Final Project*
+📌 *This project was made for the UC San Diego course COGS 108 (Data Science in Practice)*